Haniye-Ghorbanian/Coffee-Shop/README.md

 1 Clone the repository to your local machine.

-2 Open the index.html file in ypu text editor.
+2 Open the index.html file in your text editor.

-3 Customize the template to fit your brand by editting the HTML and CSS filed.
+3 Customize the template to fit your brand by editting the HTML and CSS file.

-4 Save your changes and launch index.html file in ypur web browser to view your customized web tempalte.
+4 Save your changes and launch index.html file in your web browser to view your customized web template.